blackstork-io/fabric/docs/plugins/builtin/data-sources/csv.md

 ]
 ```

-When "glob" is used and multiple files match the pattern, the data source will return a list of dicts, for example:
+When `glob`is used and multiple files match the pattern, the data source will return a list of dicts, for example:

 ```json
 [